zakhvataev/wiki_network/README.md

-# Russian Wikipedia network analisys
+# Russian Wikipedia network analysis
 *This project is dedicated to the creation of a directed network of Wikipedia pages and its analysis*

 ### Network Summary